 Designated Villain: Kron could be seen as this for those who believe that his "the strong must survive!" mentality was correct, or at least correct in the setting the dinosaurs were in.

 The Carnotaurs and Velociraptors may also count.
 The film as of course, is only shown from an herbivorous point of view with any carnivore easily depicted as a villain.
 Even though, as stated on the main page, it appeared that said carnivores only doing what they could do to survive being a rather Circle of Life deal.

-The film, and people tend to forget this, was actually a financial success; one of Disney's more successful in-house animations of the new Millennium where the box office was concerned.
+Deader Than Disco: The film, and people tend to forget this, was actually a financial success; one of Disney's more successful in-house animations of the new Millennium where the box office was concerned (It likely had to do with the fact that CGI animated films (even though only the characters are rendered in CGI) were THE new thing back then).
 And yet, for all its seeming popularity at the box office, it didn't make much of an impact on the public consciousness at all.

 Genius Bonus: The probable explanation of the presence of many animals which are poorly-known among general public, but familiar to many dino-fans (Stygimoloch, Microceratus, Ichthyornis, Koolasuchus and Longisquama among the others).

 Misaimed Marketing: It's a Disney movie, after all.
 Anyone want an action figure of Aladar who says the most cheesy lines from the film and whose skeleton randomly glows in the dark?